Letterform Archive

 What you need to know

-The hands-on approach sets this apart.
 Staff pull items from the collection based on your interests and set them on a table for you to examine.
 Want to see how letterpress type was set in the 1800s?
 They’ll bring out original wood type.
 Interested in 1970s punk zines?
 They have those too.
-The range is extraordinary: hand-painted shop signs, vintage movie posters, calligraphy manuals, and rare books, all available for close inspection.
+Hand-painted shop signs, vintage movie posters, calligraphy manuals, rare books, all available for close inspection.

-The archive also hosts workshops, lectures, and exhibitions.
+The archive hosts workshops, lectures, and exhibitions.
 Topics run from bookbinding to font design to the history of protest posters.
-These events draw designers, illustrators, and typography obsessives from across the Bay Area.
+It also runs a museum gallery on site.

 Visiting

 Hours: By appointment and during scheduled events.
-Check their website for open hours and exhibitions.
+Check the website for current open hours and exhibitions.

 Cost: Free for most visits.
 Some workshops have fees.

-Best time to go: During a scheduled exhibition opening or workshop for the fullest experience.
+Best time to go: During a scheduled exhibition opening or workshop.

 Getting There